Board

 Linda McClelland

-Linda is a regional member and has worked with and on boards within the not-for-profit sector for over 30 years.
+Linda is a regional member and has worked with and on boards within the not-for-profit sector for over 35 years.
 As CEO of Hinchinbrook Community Support Centre, she has grown the centre into the lead community service provider in the Hinchinbrook area.
+Her organisations HUB of community services is not restricted to providing services that are funded, but rather what services her community needs.
+She is a staunch supporter of regional and rural communities and actively promotes their voice to create change.

-At a strategic level, she has contributed to the development of the sector training, the recognition of Queensland neighbourhood centres through regional and state neighbourhood centres networks, and the needs of the housing sector through the Townsville Housing and Homelessness Network.
+At a strategic level, she has contributed to the development of community sector training, the recognition of Queensland neighbourhood centres through regional and state neighbourhood centres networks, and the needs of the housing sector through the Townsville Housing & Homelessness Network.

 CEO and Executive Directors